-Chances are you have been graphing points for a long time.
-However, you may have been doing so on charts that look like this:
+Chances are, we've been graphing points for a long time.
+However, we've probably been doing so on charts that look like this:

-But since you are blasting ahead in math, you soon will be graphing on charts that look like this:
+But since we're blasting ahead in math, we'll soon be graphing on charts that look like this:

 This is called a Cartesian coordinate graph.
-It is made up of two axes ("axes" is simply the plural of "axis"):
+It's made up of two axes ("axes" is just the plural of "axis"):

-When the two axes meet they form four quadrants.
-These are labeled as quadrants 1-4 (usually shown in Roman numerals) and are ordered counterclockwise starting from the upper right quadrant.
+When the two axes meet, they form four quadrants.
+These are labeled as Quadrants I, II, III, and IV (usually shown in Roman numerals) and are ordered counterclockwise starting from the upper-right quadrant.

-Cartesian points are written as x-y pairs in parentheses (x, y).
-To graph a point, first locate its position on the x-axis, then find its location on the y-axis and plot where these meet.
+Cartesian points are written as xy pairs in parentheses, like so: (x, y).
+To graph a point, first locate its position on the x-axis, then find its location on the y-axis, and finally plot where these meet.

-The center point of the graph is called the "origin" and is written as the point (0, 0), because it is located at the zero point on the x-axis and the zero point on the y-axis.
+The center point of the graph is called the origin and is written as the point (0, 0) because it's located at the zero point on the x-axis and the zero point on the y-axis.

-For example, to plot the point (3, -6), find the positive three on the x-axis and the -6 on the y-axis.
+For example, to plot the point (3, -6), find the positive 3 on the x-axis and the negative 6 on the y-axis.

-Give the Cartesian coordinates of each point and name the quadrant they lie in.
+Practice makes perfect, so let's give the Cartesian coordinates of each point and name the quadrant they lie in, using the graph below.